 Dollywood has received numerous awards and it's easy to see why - the folks that work there love their jobs and treat the guests just like they would like to be treated.

-The park was the winner of the 2010 Applause Award, an award that is bestowed upon the park whose management, operations and creative accomplishments have inspired he theme park and attractions industry with its foresight, originality and sound business development.
+The park was the winner of the 2010 Applause Award, an award that is bestowed upon the park whose management, operations and creative accomplishments have inspired the theme park and attractions industry with its foresight, originality and sound business development.

-Dollywood's awards also include Amusement Today's Golden Ticket Awards for Best Shows (2009-2015), was twice named the world's number 1 wooden coaster (Thunderhead), winner of Amusement Today's Friendliest Park (2012 - 2015), and so many more.
+Dollywood's awards also include Amusement Today's Golden Ticket Awards for Best Shows (2009-2015), which was twice named the world's number 1 wooden coaster (Thunderhead), winner of Amusement Today's Friendliest Park (2012 - 2015), and so many more.

 It's easy to work up an appetite at the park and just as easy to satisfy your hunger.
 There are over 2 dozen locations to grab a bite to eat, serving everything from homemade cinnamon bread to fresh pork rinds to a 12-pound pizza pie and everything in between.

 25 Pound Homemade Apple Pie - yes, it's real!

 Keeping with trends, there is a food truck that you can find in Jukebox Junction.

 You just might hear Frannies famous fried chicken sandwich and legendary crinkle-cut fries calling your name.

 Rather have a burger?
 You can step back in time and enjoy one at Red's Drive In.
 In addition to old-fashioned hamburgers, they also serve thick, creamy milkshakes.
 (Fact: Red's was named after the restaurant where Dolly had her first hamburger.)